Council actions

 READ AND FILED

-Council action without a posted tally.
+Other recorded action without a published tally.

 The Mayor is asking City Council to approve the reappointment of Abby Pozefsky to the Philadelphia Water, Sewer and Storm Water Rate Board.
-This board helps set rates for water, sewer, and storm water services in Philadelphia.
-The reappointment affects the board's composition and the city's water services.

 April 29, 2026 TO THE PRESIDENT AND MEMBERS OF THE COUNCIL OF THE CITY OF PHILADELPHIA: I am transmitting for the consideration of your Honorable Body a draft of a Resolution entitled: RESOLUTION Approving the reappointment of Abby Pozefsky to the Philadelphia Water, Sewer and Storm Water Rate Board.
 This Resolution has my approval and therefore I respectfully request that this Honorable Body give it your favorable consideration.
 Respectfully, Cherelle L. Parker Mayor